learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 ```bash
 $ mkdir name_of_directory
 ```

 Now if you enter `ls` you should see the empty directory you just created in the working directory.

 ## Remove Files with `rm`

-To delete a file, we can enter `rm` at a shell prompt.
-**Note:** Deleting a file with rm is *permanent*.
-This action cannot be undone.
+To delete a file, we can enter `rm` at a shell prompt. **Note:** Deleting a file with rm is _permanent_.
+This action cannot be undone!

 ```bash
 $ rm hello_world.rb
 ```

 Much like `cp`, if you want to delete a directory, you need to provide the `-r` flag

 ```bash
 $ rm -r ~/Desktop/pokemon_fan_fiction